Cancer; Plastic Surgery

 The most important thing to do is to maintain regular checkups with your board-certified plastic surgeon.
 If you notice any change in the size or shape of your breast, make an appointment with your plastic surgeon for an exam.
 Breast implants do not last forever; any will require replacement at some point.
 Regular visits with your plastic surgeon help ensure your breast health.
 It is important to contact your doctor should changes occur.

-Timely intervention is key to curative treatment when it comes to BIA-ALCL.
+Timely recognition and intervention is key to curative treatment when it comes to BIA-ALCL.
 Waiting too long to get help can make BIA-ALCL more dangerous and treatment more difficult.

 How is BIA-ALCL treated?